Psyrr/ksp-albedo/README.md

 ![Banner](graphics/banner.jpg)

-A C# modification for Kerbal Space Program (KSP) originally developed by Valarian who ceased support for the modification as of:
+A C# modification for Kerbal Space Program (KSP) originally developed by Valerian who ceased support for the modification as of:

 * 4th of October 2016